josephmisiti/awesome-machine-learning/README.md

 * [Pattern Recognition Toolbox](https://github.com/covartech/PRT) - A complete object-oriented environment for machine learning in Matlab.
 * [Pattern Recognition and Machine Learning](https://github.com/PRML/PRMLT) - This package contains the matlab implementation of the algorithms described in the book Pattern Recognition and Machine Learning by C. Bishop.
 * [Optunity](https://optunity.readthedocs.io/en/latest/) - A library dedicated to automated hyperparameter optimization with a simple, lightweight API to facilitate drop-in replacement of grid search.
 Optunity is written in Python but interfaces seamlessly with MATLAB.
-* [MXNet](https://github.com/apache/incubator-mxnet/) - Lightweight, Portable, Flexible Distributed/Mobile Deep Learning with Dynamic, Mutation-aware Dataflow Dep Scheduler; for Python, R, Julia, Go, Javascript and more.
+* [MXNet](https://github.com/apache/incubator-mxnet/) - Lightweight, Portable, Flexible Distributed/Mobile Deep Learning with Dynamic, Mutation-aware Dataflow Dep Scheduler; for Python, R, Julia, Go, JavaScript and more.
 * [Machine Learning in MatLab/Octave](https://github.com/trekhleb/machine-learning-octave) - examples of popular machine learning algorithms (neural networks, linear/logistic regressions, K-Means, etc.) with code examples and mathematics behind them being explained.